ymcatwincities/openy/docroot/modules/contrib/panelizer/README.txt

 Requirements
 --------------------------------------------------------------------------------
 CTools v8.x-3.x [2]
-Panels v8.x-3.x
+Panels v8.x-4.x

-This version is only designed to be compatible with Drupal 8.2.x, it is not guaranteed to be compatible with 8.3.x.
+This version is only designed to be compatible with Drupal 8.3.x and above, it is not compatible with 8.2.x and the Layout Plugin module.

 Credits / Contact